mapeditor/tiled/docs/reference/json-map-format.rst

     :widths: 1, 1, 4

-    chunks,           array,            "Array of :ref:`chunks <json-chunk>` (optional). ``tilelayer`` only." compression,      string,           "``zlib``, ``gzip``, ``zstd`` (since Tiled 1.3) or empty (default). ``tilelayer`` only." data,             array or string,  "Array of ``unsigned int`` (GIDs) or base64-encoded data. ``tilelayer`` only." draworder,        string,           "``topdown`` (default) or ``index``. ``objectgroup`` only."
+    chunks,           array,            "Array of :ref:`chunks <json-chunk>` (optional). ``tilelayer`` only." class,            string,           "The class of the layer (since 1.9, optional)" compression,      string,           "``zlib``, ``gzip``, ``zstd`` (since Tiled 1.3) or empty (default). ``tilelayer`` only." data,             array or string,  "Array of ``unsigned int`` (GIDs) or base64-encoded data. ``tilelayer`` only." draworder,        string,           "``topdown`` (default) or ``index``. ``objectgroup`` only."